autognc/ravenML-train-plugins/README.md

 pip-compile --out-file <prefix>.txt <prefix>.in
 ```

+These files record *all* dependencies for anything listed in `requirements.in` and `requirements-gpu.in`, respectively.
+They can then be used to do a clean uninstall of a plugin's dependencies without leaving the dependencies of those dependencies
+(whew) dangling on the system.

 ### install.sh
 An `install.sh` script should be written to handle all install logic (including updating pip-compile created requirements files) and ensure
 external dependenices (such as NVIDIA Drivers or additional packages) are met on install.
 When uninstalling, this script